Biodiversity of Kosovo: Flora

-The Biodiversity of Kosovo is quite rich due to the exposure to the climate through the White Drin valley.
-The woodlands of Shar are habitat to 86 vascular plants of international significance, while the Prokletije house 128 endemic species.
+The biodiversity of Kosovo is quite rich due to the exposure to the climate through the White Drin valley.
+The woodlands of Shar are habitat to 86 vascular plants of international significance, while the Accursed Mountains house 128 endemic species.

 The flora is represented by 139 orders classified in 63 families, 35 genera and 20 species.
 It has a significance for the entire region of Balkans, although Kosovo represents only 2.3% of the entire surface of Balkans, in terms of vegetation it represents 25% of the Balkans flora and about 18% of the European flora.

 Other common flowers for the forests of Kosovo that are not exclusive to the Mediterranean climate include: